Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Analytically Tractable cases

 Figure \ref{fig:otoct} contrasts Eq. (\ref{otocat4}) with the numerically computed average state-OTOC for two different kicking strengths.
 The quantum resonance condition is invoked by fixing the frequency at $\omega=\hbar/2\pi$, with $\hbar=1$.
 We find an excellent agreement between the numerical results and Eq. (\ref{otocat4}).
 Note, however, that the approximation breaks down at large values of $K$ as the higher order terms in $K$ become significant and can no longer be ignored.

 One can generalize this analysis to the other translationally invariant cases by imposing suitable conditions on $\omega$.
 For instance, an analogous condition for $R=3$ in the deep quantum regime reads $\omega=\sqrt{3}/4k\pi$, where $k\in\mathbb{Z}^+$, thereby demonstrating quadratic growth of the OTOC when observed at $t=3s$, with $s$ being a non-negative integer.
 An upshot of this analysis is that the quantum resonances hinder the early-time exponential behavior, irrespective of the choice of other free parameters, such as the kicking strength $K$.
+It is worth noting that in finite-dimensional chaotic systems (or systems with torus boundary conditions in the classical limit), the OTOCs typically saturate to values predicted by the random matrix theory \cite{GMata2023}.
+In contrast, finding an unbounded operator growth is often possible in infinite-dimensional systems like the KHO.
+Quantum resonances are one such example.
+Here, we leveraged their solvability to show the indefinite operator growth.